| Written by Mark Buzinkay

 Learn more about HSE Offshore!

 Offshore oil and gas production can be a very profitable venture.
 However, it is vital to avoid costs resulting from incidents.
 Some measures can be taken to prevent incidents, including technology, safety training, and personal protective equipment.
-By accepting these measures, employers can help to create a safe work environment and avoid costly accidents and injuries.
+By accepting these measures, employers can help to create a safe work environment and avoid costly accidents and injuries (think of emergency mustering).
 Ensure safety measures are implemented in your offshore oil and gas production venture to avoid expensive accidents!

 Dive into our extended overview of posts and whitepapers regarding Personnel on board and offshore safety!